Why Support Youth Vote

 VOTING AT 16, RATHER THAN 18 - CREATES HABITUAL, LIFE-LONG VOTERS!

-Studies show that younger, first-time voters are more likely to become habitual voters.
-Early exposure to democratic participation produces life-long voters.
-Cities across the country are considering this and Berkeley recently passed the same measure allowing 16 and 17 year olds the right to vote in School Board elections!
+- Studies show that younger, first-time voters are more likely to become habitual life-long voters.
+Cities across the country are considering this and Berkeley recently passed a similar measure allowing 16 and 17 year-olds the right to vote in School Board elections!

 16 AND 17-YEAR OLDS ARE ALREADY ENTRUSTED WITH ‘ADULT’ RESPONSIBILITIES

-The COVID-19 pandemic has an enormous impact on young people.
+- The COVID-19 pandemic has had an enormous impact on young people.
 Education has been interrupted and young people face an uncertain future in the midst of a pandemic and economic crisis.
 Students deserve a say in the decisions about what schooling will look like for years to come.